Lasso Meets Horseshoe : A Survey: Further Developments

-Moving beyond Gaussianity, \citet{datta2016bayesian} re-discovered the Gauss-hypergeometric prior for flexible shrinkage needed for quasi-sparse count data, with a tighter control on false discoveries. \citet{piironen2016hyperprior} used a Gaussian approximation using a second-order Taylor expansion for the log-likelihood to apply the horseshoe prior for the generalized linear model. \citet{wang2013class} proposed a shrinkage prior based on a scale mixture of uniform for covariance matrix estimation. \citet{peltola2014hierarchical} applies the horseshoe prior for Bayesian linear survival regression for selecting covariates with highest predictive values.
-A sample of the many applications of horseshoe prior is given in Table \ref{tab:hs-apps}.
-Given the explosive growth of the methods in this area, we conjecture that the horseshoe prior would be regarded as a key tool sparse signal recovery and as a default prior for objective Bayesian inference for many important problems.
+Moving beyond Gaussianity, \citet{datta2016bayesian} re-discovered the Gauss hypergeometric prior for flexible shrinkage needed for quasi-sparse count data, with a tighter control on false discoveries. \citet{piironen2016hyperprior} used a Gaussian approximation using a second-order Taylor expansion for the log-likelihood to apply the horseshoe prior in generalized linear models. \citet{wang2013class} proposed a shrinkage prior based on a scale mixture of uniform for covariance matrix estimation. \citet{peltola2014hierarchical} applied the horseshoe prior for Bayesian linear survival regression for selecting covariates with highest predictive values.
+A sample of the many applications of the horseshoe prior is given in Table \ref{tab:hs-apps}.
+Given the explosive growth of methodology in this area, we conjecture that the horseshoe prior would be regarded as a key tool for sparse signal recovery and as a default prior for objective Bayesian inference in many important problems.